alex-bellon/wikipedia/wikipedia.md

 [JAR hell](https://en.wikipedia.org/wiki/Java_Classloader#JAR_hell) - a term similar to DLL hell used to describe all the various ways in which the classloading process can end up not working.

+[Kolmogorov complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity) - the length of the shortest computer program (in a predetermined programming language) that produces the object as output.

 [Lasagna code](https://en.wikipedia.org/wiki/Spaghetti_code#Lasagna_code) - code whose layers are so complicated and intertwined that making a change in one layer would necessitate changes in all other layers.

 [Quine](https://en.wikipedia.org/wiki/Quine_(computing)) - A self replicating program.